I.D.E.A. in the Short North Arts District

 We value inclusion, diversity, equity, and access in the Short North Arts District community.

 We recognize that there are differences among the many individuals who call the Short North Arts District their home, their place of business, and their playground.
-It is our vision that those differences define the Short North Arts District as a diverse community; are to be embraced, celebrated, and treated with fairness – equitability; and that intentional engagement of all individuals, regardless of differences, is paramount to the Short North Arts District existing as a community where all people can feel welcome, supported, safe, and, equal.
+It is our vision that those differences define the Short North Arts District as a diverse community; are to be embraced, celebrated, and treated with fairness – equitability; and that intentional engagement of all individuals, regardless of differences, is paramount to the Short North Arts District existing as a community where all people can feel welcome, supported, safe, and equal.

 We are committed to fostering inclusion, diversity, equity, and access in the programs and services we offer to the community, in the policies that guide our organization, in public positions we take, and in how we model leadership behaviors in the community.